Conceptualization of electronic dose to water for dosimetry in external beam radiotherapy: Introduction

-The $k_{Q/Q_0}$ factors for common dosimeter models were evaluated by dose-weighted averaging for the spectrum of particles in Monte Carlo simulation \cite{IAEA_2024}, using the $W_\mathrm{air}$ values and other standard key data recommended by ICRU \cite{ICRU_2016}, and are listed for practical use in data tables of ICP \cite{IAEA_2024}.
+The $k_{Q/Q_0}$ factors for common dosimeter models are listed for practical use in data tables of ICP \citep{IAEA_2024}.
+They were evaluated by dose-weighted averaging for the spectrum of particles in Monte Carlo simulation using standard data.

-In terms of the relative standard uncertainty, which we note as $\hat\Delta x = \Delta x/|x|$ for quantity $x$, the measurement and the calibration are typically as small as $\hat\Delta M = \SI{0.5}{\%}$ and $\hat\Delta {N_\mathrm{D}}_{Q_0} =\SI{0.6}{\%}$ \cite{IAEA_2024}.
-Table~\ref{tab_uncertainties} shows the dosimetric uncertainties evaluated in ICP, where those for proton and ion beams are large.
-Since the stopping power strongly depends on particle speed, non-equivalence between water and air is pronounced in $\hat\Delta {s_\mathrm{w/air}}_{Q/Q_0}$ for primary protons and ions coherently slowing down in water.
-The ${s_\mathrm{w/air}}_{Q/Q_0}$ correction and its uncertainty would decrease if the similarity between air and water increased somehow.
-ICRU has recommended $W_\mathrm{air}$ values per beam type, not differentiating beam qualities \cite{ICRU_2016}.
-A compiled experimental value \SI{33.97 \pm 0.12}{eV} for electron kinetic energies above \SI{10}{keV} was adopted for electron and photon beams including $^{60}$Co \gamma\ rays.
-A comparably accurate value $\SI{34.44 \pm 0.14}{eV}$ was recommended for proton beams.
-A less accurate value $\SI{34.71 \pm 0.52}{eV}$ was recommended for ion beams, based on the experimental data published by 1993, not incorporating newer experiments \cite{Sakama_2009,Rossomme_2013,Osinga_Bl_ttermann_2017}.

-The absorbed dose is the mean energy imparted locally to the medium per mass.
-In ICP, the absolute reference dosimetry is calorimetry to measure tiny temperature rise, such as \SI{0.239}{mK/Gy} in water.
-Essentially the same concept termed specific energy absorption (SA) and its rate (SAR) are used for radiofrequency electromagnetic fields \cite{ICNIRP_2020}, with a typical SAR limit for public exposure at \SI{2}{W/kg}, which is very different from the effective dose limit at $\SI{1}{mSv/y} = \SI{3.171e-11}{W/kg}$ for ionizing photon radiation \cite{ICRP_2007}.
-This mismatch may indicate limited relevance between absorbed dose and biological response.
-Because ionization induces chemical reactions to cause cell damage in radiotherapy \cite{Reisz_2014}, it should represent medical doses better than absorbed dose.
-Note that a historical dosimetric concept, exposure, is the ionization of air by radiation to which a patient is exposed \cite{ICRU_1957}, and cannot substitute for the dose to a disease site in radiotherapy.

-In this paper, we propose new concepts, ionization dose to water and water-equivalent gas (WEG) ionization chamber, based on ICP as the gold standard.
-They will effectively remove the ${W_\mathrm{air}}_{Q/Q_0}$ and ${s_\mathrm{w/air}}_{Q/Q_0}$ factors from the beam-quality correction and reduce its dosimetric uncertainty.
-We formulate reference ionization dosimetry procedures for high-energy photon, electron, proton, and ion beams with common air ionization chambers, and those for proton and ion beams with ideal WEG ionization chambers, and evaluate their feasibility by theoretical dosimetry simulation.
-Realistic WEG designs are presented in Appendix~\ref{app_A}.
+For the standard data, \citet{ICRU_2016} assigned single $W_\mathrm{air}$ values per beam type despite possible energy dependence.
+They are \SI{33.97 \pm 0.12}{eV} for electrons in electron and photon beams including $^{60}$Co \gamma\ rays, $\SI{34.44 \pm 0.14}{eV}$ for proton beams, and $\SI{34.71 \pm 0.52}{eV}$ for ion beams covering helium to neon.
+The common $W_\mathrm{air}$ value for photon and electron beams leads to zero uncertainty for the ratio ${W_\mathrm{air}}_{Q/Q_0} = 1$.
+For proton and ion beams, the primary particles coherently slow down in matter and substantially vary the ${s_\mathrm{w/air}}_{Q/Q_0}$ correction with uncertainty under limitations in the modeling of beam quality.
+Table~\ref{tab_uncertainties} shows the $k_{Q/Q_0}$ and cause-specific uncertainties based on the evaluations in ICP \citep{IAEA_2024}.